-- Departments are expected to submit offers that achieve the same or better results than achieved in FY 2010, unless: - o If, in the department's best professional judgment, a current program does not contribute significantly to one of the department's objectives. - o If a current program is not proposed, it needs to be identified in the Department Director's transmittal letter, AND the Budget

-Office needs to be notified about which SAP objects are no longer used.
+- NEW! for FY 2012 - Departments are expected to submit offers that serve the same number of clients or achieve the same or better results than achieved in FY 2012, unless: - If, in the department management's best professional judgment, a current program does not contribute significantly to one of the department's objectives. - If a current program is not proposed, it needs to be identified in the Department Director's transmittal letter, AND the Budget Office needs to be notified about which SAP objects are no longer used.
 Those objects still need to be cross walked in order to report budget history correctly.

 - Departments may also submit offers that change the program as it is known today.
 Departments can also offer innovative or new programs, either within or outside of constraint.
-See page 17 for a description of what should be included in a new or innovative program offer. - It is important that each program be unique.
+See page 18 for a description of what should be included in a new or innovative program offer. - It is important that each program be unique.
 Each program should show specific results for specific customers, e.g., separate services to adults from services to children.
 Performance measures should show how each program contributes toward the department's goals.